Jabble/tamu-rdm-workshops/modules/file-organization.md

 # File organization
 ## Objectives
-- Compare file naming conventions.
+- Recognize the purpose of file naming conventions.
+- Explain the components of sensible file names.
-- Design a file naming convention.
+- Compare and critique file naming conventions.

 ## Introduction
 Plan management -> **Collect and store**  -> Assure quality -> Analyze and present -> Share and preserve